serverless/cloud/docs/apps/data.md

 );
 ```

-**IMPORTANT NOTE:** Batch set operations are destructive and will completely overwrite existing items.
-They do not support PARTIAL updates at this time like a single item `set` does.
-We are working to add support for this in a future release.
+**IMPORTANT NOTE:** At this time, batch set operations must have the `{ overwrite: true }` flag set.
+We are working to add support for batch updates in a future release.

 ## Removing items